Slamdunk/psql-php/README.md

 ## Usage

-The library provides two usages, the binary and the `\SlamPgsql\Psql` class.
+The library provides two usages, the binary and the `\SlamPsql\Psql` class.

 ### From CLI